Continuum granular flow model with restitution-derived viscoelastic damping: Introduction

 To achieve this, we begin by deriving and introducing an explicit relationship between the coefficient of restitution, $e$, and the continuum bulk and shear viscosities, $\vartheta$ and $\eta$.
 This is accomplished by analyzing how a granular assembly responds to a volumetric compression impulse that induces a half-period vibrational motion.
 To properly assess the link between restitution and viscosity, the contact time $t_c$ is taken as the moment when the contact forces between all particles — or, equivalently, the stress — within the assembly drop to zero, consistent with the observation of \citet{schwager2007coefficient}.
 This definition can be directly embedded in the continuum framework of \citet{dunatunga2015continuum}, where dry granular assemblies are assumed to carry no tensile stress and become stress-free once their bulk density decreases below a critical value.
 It is important to note that, within this regime, collisional dissipation is neglected; consequently, the model does not account for energy losses arising from particle interactions once the material density drops below the critical density threshold.

 Furthermore, the viscoelastic model is designed to only damp elasticity and wave propagation within the granular medium without altering the plastic flow state, which is governed solely by the considered $\mu(I)$ rheology, following the implementation of \citet{dunatunga2015continuum}.
 This is achieved by carefully separating the elastic and plastic components of the kinematic fields, and applying the viscous stress contribution only to the elastic part, following the Kelvin–Voigt arrangement.
 The resulting analog model is illustrated in Fig.~\ref{fig:1_rheology_diagram}.
 Without this treatment, viscous effects from the linear dashpot would also modify plastic deformation, altering the intended $\mu(I)$ behavior and preventing the realization of energetically accurate granular flows.
-In addition, correct attenuation of elastic wave propagation plays a critical role in obtaining accurate dense flow predictions: undamped pressure oscillations transiently elevate and reduce the pressure, and since the shear strength is proportional to the pressure, these pressure drops can allow flow events to occur even if none would otherwise occur under the mean pressure.
+In addition, correct attenuation of elastic wave propagation plays a critical role in obtaining accurate dense flow predictions: undamped pressure oscillations transiently elevate and reduce the pressure, and since the shear strength is proportional to the pressure, these transient drops can trigger flow events that would not otherwise occur at the mean pressure in the absence of oscillations.
 By correctly damping these oscillations, the designed framework avoids spurious overactivation of plastic deformation while preserving the correct rate-dependent response.

 The developed viscoelastic–viscoplastic constitutive model is implemented within the material point method (MPM) \cite{Sulsky1994}, a hybrid Eulerian–Lagrangian numerical framework that combines the strengths of both descriptions.
 In MPM, a continuum body is discretized by a set of Lagrangian material points that carry the material kinematics and history-dependent state variables, while a background Eulerian grid is employed to approximate spatial gradients and evaluate the balance equations.
 The background grid is reset at every time step, allowing MPM to avoid mesh distortion issues commonly encountered in mesh-based methods such as the finite element method (FEM).
 Owing to its ability to accommodate large deformations while retaining the accuracy of FEM in elasto-static regions, MPM is particularly well suited for simulating granular materials that exhibit both solid-like and flowing behavior.